Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 Key Indicators for Early Intervention

-• Crossbites: When upper teeth bite inside lower teeth, leading to misaligned jaw growth.
+• Crossbites: Upper teeth bite inside lower teeth, causing misalignment in the way the jaw grows.

-• Overbites: Upper front teeth excessively overlap the lower front teeth.
+• Bites: Overbites- upper front teeth are protruding and overlap the lower front teeth.

 Benefits of Braces at Age 8

-• Improving Oral Function: Enhances chewing, biting, and speech capabilities.
+• Enhanced Oral Function: Helps with biting, chewing, and speech development.

 Considerations and Potential Risks